David M. Harper (architect): Serving and educating the public

 CNN News and The Miami Herald have interviewed David Harper about architecture and disaster response, especially in conjunction with the architectural strength of buildings in South Florida during a hurricane.

 Harper served on the Citizens Board of the University of Miami, and has served as a Visiting lecturer in the College of Architecture at Florida International University (F.I.U).
 Harper also serves on the University President's Council and on the Dean's advisory board of the College of Architecture and the Arts (CARTA) at F.I.U.
 Previously, Harper served on the board of trustees of the Historical Association of South Florida (now called HistoryMiami), which is responsible for the Historical Museum of South Florida and the Woodrow W. Wilkins Architectural Archives section of the Museum.

 In Atlanta, Harper served for 10 years on the board of trustees of the North Metro Miracle League, where he provided the pro-bono design for the “Family Center” part of the Adaptive Sports Complex located in Alpharetta, Ga.
 Most recently in 2017 and 2018, David has served as an instructor in practice in the Department of Architecture at Florida International University where he began as a guest lecturer in 2014.

 Sustainability and renewable energy

-David Harper's firm, HKS, Inc., is a member of the U.S. Green Building Council.
+David Harper was selected as the "Sustainable Architect of the Year" by AIA Miami for 2019 - 2020.
 Harper holds the certification LEED Accredited Professional.
 LEED-certified buildings have healthier environments, which in turn contribute to higher productivity and improved health and comfort to residents and staff.
-In 2018, construction began on the UC San Diego Live-Learn Neighborhood, which is intended to become the largest LEED platinum university project ever built.
+David Harper served as Principal- in- Charge on the UC San Diego Live-Learn Neighborhood, which was completed in 2021 and is the largest LEED platinum university project ever built.
+The project was selected by the American Institute of Architects (AIA) as winner of the 2023 COTE Award.

 In 2012, green building products distributor Alterna Corp. partnered with David Harper on his Green Energy Home project Domus Alba.”

 Two projects headed by Harper are LEED Gold Certified: Georgia Institute of Technology-North Avenue Apartments renovations have achieved LEED EB O&M Gold Certification, currently the largest university housing building with this certification worldwide.
 The University of Georgia, Building 1516 in the Reed Community, is also LEED Gold Certified.